Take a self-guided tour from quantum to cosmos!

 If you find yourself pondering the secrets of nature, consider following your curiosity and trying out a physics/math/science class, and see where that experience may take you.

-Stephanie Keating, Scientific Writer/Editor at Perimeter
+Stephanie Keating, Senior Scientific Writer/Editor, Grants and Awards Lead at Perimeter

 Growing up, I had a broad range of interests: science was definitely among them, but so too were reading, writing, art, and theatre.
 In high school, I had my first deep immersion into theoretical physics – and it was thanks to Perimeter Institute.
 I attended the first “International Summer School for Young Physicists” (ISSYP), though back then it was known as “Young Physicists of Canada.”
 When I learned just how much there was still to learn and understand about the universe, I was hooked.